twisty-nado/DesktopCapt/README.md

 I'd like to thank toehead2001 for their source code to <a href="https://github.com/toehead2001/aeroshot/">AeroShot</a>, and Cvolton for their source code to <a href="https://github.com/Cvolton/TransparentScreenshot/">TransparentScreenshot</a>.
 I used the algorithm to remove the background from TransparentScreenshot

+### Final notes

+I haven't tested this program much, and I doubt I'll fix any bugs that occur.
+Feel free to fork this mess!